robcarver17/pysystemtrade/docs/backtesting.md

 ## How do I....
 Exclude some instruments from having positive instrument weights

-You might want to calculate forecasts for certain instruments (so don't include them in ignore_instruments'), but not actually trade them.
+You might want to calculate forecasts for certain instruments (so don't include them in `ignore_instruments`), but not actually trade them.

 If you include the config element `allocate_zero_instrument_weights_to_these_instruments` then those instruments will have a zero instrument weight calculated, and the system will produce a zero desired position for them.